Aston Villa mean business in the summer window, but is it good business?

 "They did get a matching clause, where Villa were able to match another club's bid for Mings and he could decide where to go, but Villa were the only team in for Mings.
 They were desperate for another club to come in with a lower bid, like £12m, for Villa to match, but it never came.
 Bournemouth wouldn't back down, and I think Villa did pay a little too much, but Smith is confident he's got a very, very good player there.
 When you see £80m touted for Harry Maguire, it could be a great deal."

-Belgian defender Bjorn Engels is on his way from Reims, and the news that defensive midfielder Douglas Luiz is nearing a move from Manchester City sent Villa fans into overdrive on Friday morning.
+Belgian defender Bjorn Engels has arrived from Stade Reims (£9m), and the news that defensive midfielder Douglas Luiz is nearing a move from Manchester City sent Villa fans into overdrive on Friday morning.
 The 21-year-old highly-rated Brazilian, who Pep Guardiola desperately wanted for his 2018/19 squad only to be scuppered by work permit issues, should join for £15m, including a buy-back clause.

 "These are big deals, big names," Dorsett adds.
 "A lot of Premier League fans, let alone City fans, will remember the excitement when they bought him in two years ago.
 Pep was very vocal against the UK Home Office when he was denied a work permit.